-Hutongs are Beijing’s traditional alleyways, associated with courtyard dwellings, a cultural feature and foundation of old Beijing.
-If you want to catch a glimpse of the traditional and authentic life of Beijingers, a half day hutong tour will be one of the top priorities in your travel diary.
+Hutongs are Beijing’s traditional alleyways, associated with courtyard dwellings, a cultural feature, and the foundation of old Beijing.
+If you want to catch a glimpse of the traditional and authentic life of Beijingers, a half-day hutong tour will be one of the top priorities in your travel diary.

 Let’s get to know some more detailed information about Beijing hutongs before you leave.